K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-- Subscribe the '$hw/events/device/counter/twin/update' topic on **Edge Node** to view the datas being transferred.
+Subscribe to the topic '$hw/events/device/counter/twin/update' on the `Edge node' to see the data being delivered.
 ```
-## Install the package below to use the mosquitto_sub command.
+## To use the mosquitto_sub command, install the following packages
 $ sudo apt install mosquitto-clients

 $ mosquitto_sub -h 127.0.0.1 -t '$hw/events/device/counter/twin/update' -p 1883